DavisQBio/semester-biology/explorations/E-01-growth-rates.md

 light, you can estimate the bacterial population size.
-In this case they didn't use a reference to translate these numbers back to a population size, but the relative change should still be useful for seeing the pattern of growth.
-(Note: this assumes that the optical density changes linearly with the bacterial concentration.)
+In this case they didn't use a reference to translate these numbers back to a population size, but the relative change should still be useful for seeing the pattern of growth. *(Note: this assumes that the optical density changes linearly with the bacterial concentration.)*

-There are a few other variables *conc* tells us the concentration of tetracylcine used in each well, and *repl* tells use which replicate.
+There are a few other variables `conc` tells us the concentration of tetracylcine used in each well, and `repl` tells us which replicate.
 They had four replicates.
 In other words, they repeated each growth experiment with the exact same antibiotic concentration 4 times.
 This helps check that they are getting consistent results.

-#### Thought question -- sources of noise
+> ### Challenge -- sources of noise
+>

-> *Based on the results from a single lab, would you be confident to
+> Based on the results from a single lab, would you be confident to draw
-> drawing conlusions about these bacteria in general?
+> conclusions about the growth of this species in general?
 What are some
-> other sources of noise that might influence the growth rate data?*
+> other sources of variation that might influence the growth rate data?

 Visualizing our data
 --------------------

 These data are already pretty tidy and well-organized for plotting.
-We'll use the *ggplot2* package to make plots.
+We'll use the **`ggplot2`** package to make plots.
 It's easy to work with, flexible, and can quickly make high quality data visualizations.
 Let's load it and get started.
 Instead of explaining everything, you can try to fiddle with the code to start getting a feel for the syntax.
-You'll probably need to install the package *ggplot2*, unless you've already used it before.
+If you've worked through [Reading 3: Manipulating and analyzing data with tidyverse](../readings/R-03-dplyr), you've already installed the **`tidyverse`** package, which includes **`ggplot2`**.
+If not, the code `install.packages("ggplot2")` can install the package.

 ``` {.r}
 library(ggplot2)